gaurang-mahajan/scGenePT-modified/README.md

 **pretrained-model-dir** | directory of where the saved pretrained model directories are in | models/pretrained/ **outputs-dir** | directory where model outputs and metrics are saved | outputs/

+## Tutorials

+- [scgenept_tutorial](https://colab.research.google.com/drive/12Lg_dNy55-ii69hsfc3_bLJeVS1eNsDB) - Notebook showcasing how to use trained scGenePT models in inference mode for perturbation prediction.
+It uses models fine-tuned on the Norman dataset and offers examples of predicting post-perturbation expression responses for single and two-gene perturbations.

 ## Cite Us
 If you use scGenePT in your analyses, please cite us: